 Optional: filename pointing to a YAML file with a list of rules to apply TTL values to arbitrary Kubernetes objects, e.g. to delete all deployments without a certain label automatically after N days.
 See Rules File configuration section below.

-The first matching rule will define the TTL (``ttl`` field).
-Kubernetes objects with a ``janitor/ttl`` annotation will not be matched against any rule.
+The first matching rule will define the TTL (

 A rule matches for a given Kubernetes object if all of the following criteria is true: